omni-us/jsonargparse/README.rst

     >>> parser.add_argument('--databases.info', action=ActionPath(mode='fr'))
     >>> cfg = parser.parse_path('app/config.yaml')

-After parsing it is possible to get both the original relative path as included in the yaml file, or the corresponding absolute path:
+After parsing the value of :code:`databases.info` will be an instance of the :class:`.Path` class that allows to get both the original relative path as included in the yaml file, or the corresponding absolute path:

 .. code-block:: python